Project type: Documentary Feature

 Alli Joseph is a seasoned journalist, producer and Shinnecock Indian Nation member who developed her producing, writing and editing skills working for large media companies like Scripps (Food Network), NBC Universal, Grey Advertising Worldwide, Newscorp, Salon, Cablevision, Viacom (VH1 and CBS News), AOL, Time Inc., USA Networks and Hachette Filipacchi.
 Alli has worked across TV, documentary film, digital and print media producing human interest and social justice stories, as well as in entertainment/news.
 Alli also records and edits oral histories for private clients to save stories of elders across cultures for future generations through her family history production company, Seventh Generation Stories.
 She was a McCormick Tribune Foundation Fellow in Executive Media Management and a Poynter Institute Sense-making Fellow, and sat on the board of the Radio and Television Digital News Association (RTDNA) representing Native American Journalists as ex-officio for the Native American Journalists Association (NAJA).
 Alli remains active in advocating for minority journalists’ entrepreneurship and career development and co-directed a Ford Foundation-sponsored start-up business program called “NewU” for five years.
 Alli began working within the Shinnecock community as a filmmaker in 2003, chronicling land repatriation and sacred burial grounds issues.
 Currently she is a host/producer for Salon, and a faculty member in entrepreneurial journalism for the Maynard Institute for Journalism Education’s Maynard200 program.

-Greg King — Editor
+Brian Johnson — Editor

 Doug Liman — Executive Producer